The Challenges of Hyperparameter Tuning for Accurate Causal Effect Estimation: Preliminaries

-CATE estimators outside Orthogonal Learning have also been explored.
+CATE estimators outside of Orthogonal Learning have also been explored.
 In the realm of tree-like algorithms, there is Causal Forest \citep{atheyGeneralizedRandomForests2019a} that generalises Decision Trees and Random Forests to CATE estimation.
 Unlike standard trees which splits are based on, for instance, MSE or entropy, causal trees are based on CATE heterogeneity, resulting in the tree leaves containing both treated and control samples but assigned to the same heterogeneous group.
 Within-group difference then enables CATE estimation.
-Combined with ensemble learning, Causal Forest offers a unique approach to CATE estimation, though its non-standard design makes hyperparameter tuning more challenging as it renders standard performance metrics unusable.
+Using ensembles of trees, one gets Causal Forests, which offer a unique approach to CATE estimation, though their non-standard design makes hyperparameter tuning more challenging as it renders standard performance metrics unusable.
 Trees have also been used as a data augmentation tool to address data imbalances via Generative Trees for improved CATE estimation \citep{machlanskiUndersmoothingCausalEstimators2022}.

-Neural Networks (NN) also found their use in CATE estimation, many of which established new state-of-the-art performance levels.
-Some of the more important ideas involve penalising imbalanced representations using standard feed-forward networks \citep{johanssonLearningRepresentationsCounterfactual2016}, further extended to two-headed structures (one head per treatment group) and more sophisticated distribution discrepancy metrics \citep{shalitEstimatingIndividualTreatment2017}, as well as to solutions encouraging preservation of local similarities on top of balanced representations \citep{yaoRepresentationLearningTreatment2018}.
-Notably, the two-headed structure without penalisation, termed TARNet \citep{shalitEstimatingIndividualTreatment2017}, inspired many other approaches, combining it with TMLE \citep{shiAdaptingNeuralNetworks2019b} or ensemble learning \citep{samothrakisGrokkinglikeEffectsCounterfactual2022}.
+Neural Networks (NN) have also been used in CATE estimation, many of which established new SotA performance levels.
+Some of the more important ideas involve penalising imbalanced representations using standard feedforward networks \citep{johanssonLearningRepresentationsCounterfactual2016}, further extended to two-headed structures (one head per treatment group) and more sophisticated distribution discrepancy metrics \citep{shalitEstimatingIndividualTreatment2017}, as well as solutions that encourage the preservation of local similarities on top of balanced representations \citep{yaoRepresentationLearningTreatment2018}.
+In particular, the two-headed structure without penalisation, termed TARNet \citep{shalitEstimatingIndividualTreatment2017}, inspired many other approaches, combining it with TMLE \citep{shiAdaptingNeuralNetworks2019b} or ensemble learning \citep{samothrakisGrokkinglikeEffectsCounterfactual2022}.
 Other methods incorporate generative NNs in the form of Variational Autoencoders \citep{louizosCausalEffectInference2017a} and Generative Adversarial Networks \citep{yoonGANITEEstimationIndividualized2018}.